What Is an Expository Essay?

 - Clarity: Clarity is as much a function of structure as it is of language.
-Students need to make sure their paragraphs are well organized and that the ideas within are expressed clearly.
+Students need to ensure their paragraphs are well organized and that the ideas within are expressed clearly.
 Where necessary, some restructuring and rewriting may be required.

 The ability to write expository texts has lots of practical applications outside the classroom.
 Expository writing is a valuable skill in many fields of work, from journalism and healthcare to science and business, to name but four.

 The ability to explain and describe events and processes clearly and objectively is an extremely useful skill for students to have in their repertoire.
-While it can seem daunting at first, it will soon become a well-oiled process.
+While initially seeming daunting, it will soon become a well-oiled process.

-Not only can writing expository essays help students to express their thoughts, beliefs, and ideas, but it can help them to organize their thinking too.
+Not only can writing expository essays help students express their thoughts, beliefs, and ideas, but it can also help them organise their thinking.

 OTHER GREAT ARTICLES RELATED TO EXPOSITORY ESSAY WRITING TIPS